How do I insert a floppy diskette into the computer?

 Write protection tab

-Below is an example of what a floppy diskette.
-This example is of a 3.5" floppy diskette and has a clear case to help show what is inside of the case.
+Below is an example of what a 3.5" floppy diskette with a clear case to help show what is inside of the case.